gacelita/ventas/doc/Plugins.md

 ## Plugins

-**Warning**: this is a draft, don't actually use these instructions for now (they won't work).

-Plugins are used to allow users to conditionally enable optional functionality.
+Plugins are used to extend ventas in a similar way to entity types.

-They are not used to add functionality: the things they reference need to exist already.

 ```clojure
 (ventas.plugin/register!